cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

     ```
     owner (address) --> []string
     ```
-  * Data: This mutable field allows for attaching pertinent metadata to the NFT, e.g., to record special parameter change upon transferring or criteria being met.
+  * Data: This mutable field allows attaching special information to the NFT, for example:
-    The data field is used to maintain special information, such as name and URI.
-Currently, there is no convention for the data placed into this field, however, best practices recommend defining clear specifications that apply to each specific NFT type.
+    * metadata such as title of the work and URI
+    * immutable data and parameters (such actual NFT data, hash or seed for generators)
+    * mutable data and parameters that change when transferring or when certain criteria are met (such as provenance)

+    This ADR doesn't specify values that this field can take; however, best practices recommend upper-level NFT modules clearly specify its contents.
+    Although the value of this field doesn't provide additional context required to manage NFT records, which means that the field can technically be removed from the specification, the field's existence allows basic informational/UI functionality.

 The logic for transferring the ownership of an NFT to another address (no coins involved) should also be defined in this module
 ```go